-The GCC Board of Trustees (BOT) as guided by BOT Bylaws, Article II, consists of seven members appointed by the Governor of Guam and confirmed by the Guam Legislature.
-Of the seven trustees, six members are appointed to a five-year term by the Governor of Guam and include a representative of the labor sector of the workforce, representatives from business and industry, and members of the public.
-The student trustee is elected by the student body to serve a one-year term.513
+The GCC Board of Trustees (BOT) as guided by BOT By-Laws, Article II, consists of seven members appointed by the Governor of Guam and confirmed by the Guam Legislature.
+Of the seven trustees, six members are appointed to a five-year term by the Governor of Guam and include a representative of the labor sector of the workforce, and representatives from the business and industry, and the remaining members are members of the public.
+The student trustee is elected by the student body to serve a one-year term.410